11 Ways to Be Normal & Not Feel Weird

 Tip 9.
 Learn What’s Acceptable Weird vs Creepy

-There’s a huge difference between being weird and being obnoxious or creepy.
+There’s a vast difference between being weird and being obnoxious or creepy.
 The first is more acceptable, and you may get a few odd looks or comments here and there.

-Now, if you fall in the latter category, where you are just plain creepy weird, then it’s kind of a problem.
-People who are normal weird don’t push social boundaries, whereas those who are obnoxious and/or creepy, do.
+Now, if you fall in the latter category, where you are just plain creepy weird, then it’s a problem.
+People who are normal and weird don’t push social boundaries, whereas those who are obnoxious and/or creepy do.

-If you come across as creepy, then you need to work on your social skills and how to be normal even more.
+If you come across as creepy, you need to work on your social skills and learn to be more normal.

 Tip 10.
 Work on Your Social Skills

-Most of the time when you feel as if you are weird, you are probably just socially awkward.
+Most of the time, when you feel weird, you are probably just socially awkward.
 You don’t feel like you belong in social situations.

 It’s uncomfortable and unpleasant, and you may wish a magical portal would open up, swallow you whole, and spit you out anywhere other than where there are other people.